-Public relations skills may seem unnecessary to businesses and organizations that are small and just starting off.
-But in fact, professionals with public relations skills are highly desirable across all business enterprises.
-At the very least, PR skills enhance communications skills, which employers in all industries and sectors desire in their employees.
+While public relations skills may seem unnecessary to small businesses and start‐ups, professionals with online communications and public relations degrees are highly desirable across all business enterprises.
+Public relations skills enhance communications skills, which employers in all industries and sectors desire in their employees.

 Online degrees are particularly suited to self-driven and mature students, who are usually working full-time and have neither time nor money to waste.
 Prospective students seeking such a degree are thus likely to be interested in not only the flexibility of online study but also an online program's affordability.
 This college ranking presents 25 of the most affordable online bachelor's degree programs in communications and/or public relations.

 The Most Affordable Online Bachelor’s in Communications and Public Relations